Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 If you’ve followed our getting started guides, set up LEMP, and added your DNS records, you may have noticed one major issue.
-Anybody who visits your site will be doing so in HTTP, and will therefore see a security warning in their browser.
+Anyone who visits your site will do so over HTTP and will therefore see a security warning in their browser.

-It’s important that you don’t ignore this security warning and add SSL to your Nginx server.
-SSL helps to keep your customer’s sensitive information safe via encryption and it’s also a ranking factor – good luck getting to the first page of Google when your server isn’t considered safe.
+You mustn’t ignore this security warning and add SSL to your Nginx server.
+SSL helps to keep your customers’ sensitive information safe via encryption, and it’s also a ranking factor – good luck getting to the first page of Google when your server isn’t considered secure.

-Thankfully, Nginx SSL setup isn’t very complex.
-In fact, it only takes a minute or so.
-Before we start, however, you should know that there are three routes to set up SSL on Nginx.
+Thankfully, setting up Nginx SSL isn’t very complex.
+It only takes a minute or so.
+Before we begin, however, please note that there are three routes to set up SSL on Nginx.

 The first is through the SSL certificate bundle provided by a certificate authority (CA).
-These usually come from your domain registrar, and in many cases, you’ll have to pay extra for the privilege.
+These typically come from your domain registrar, and in many cases, you’ll have to pay an additional fee for the privilege.
 You’ll have either been sent it via email or you’ll be able to download it from your account dashboard.

 You will need these things regardless of whether you’ll be using certbot or a certificate bundle to configure your SSL on Nginx

-Your SSL certificate was probably provided to you as a .zip file. usually, this file consists of a server certificate, root certificate, and intermediate certificate.
-We won’t go into what each does here, but suffice it to say that you’ll want to combine them all into a single .crt file.
+Your SSL certificate was probably provided to you as a .zip file.
+Typically, this file comprises a server certificate, a root certificate, and an intermediate certificate.
+We won’t go into the details of each here, but suffice it to say that you’ll want to combine them all into a single .crt file.

-If you’re yet to upload the certificates to your server, one route to combine your certificate is to manually copy and paste all of their contents into a single file in a text editor such as Notepad.
+If you haven’t yet uploaded the certificates to your server, one way to combine your certificates is to manually copy and paste all their contents into a single file in a text editor, such as Notepad.
 You can then save the new file as combined-ssl.crt

 The other option is to use cat